Simplifying drainage: How they function and

 What is the cause of clogs in drainage pipes?

-When should I scrub my drains from my plumbing?
+How often should I scrub my drains from my plumbing?

-Do I need to use chemical drain cleaners to clear obstructions?
+Do I need to make use of chemical drain cleaners to remove clogs?

 What can I tell whether my drain in my plumbing is leaky?

-How can I help if notice foul odors emanating from my drain?
+Do I take action if I notice foul odors emanating from my drain?